pedro-gutierrez/codebee/README.md

 ## Hooks

 It is possible to define user defined hooks.
+This is useful to plugin in custom logic before and/or after entities are created, updated or deleted.

 For example:

 ```yaml
 - name: Login